wbeck32/adding-auth/README.md

 ## Description

-For this assignment, you'll be securing a new express-mongoose REST API data server that you'll be creating.
+For this assignment, you'll be securing a previous REST API data server that you created.
 You can pick the data/resource that you want to expose, but create something new for this assignment.
 Provide at least following CRUD methods: get all, get, add new (post).